alaa-shubbak/self-supervised-model-for-construction-machines/README.md

 ## Proposed Deep neural network model:
 The proposed model and deep neural network architecture based on a contrastive self-supervised learning paradigm:

-the model consists of three stages:
+This model consists of three stages:

-stage 1: a pre-train model based on SimCLR[2] structure.
+Stage 1: a pre-train model based on SimCLR[2] structure.

-stage 2: downstream task on a synthetic dataset.
+Stage 2: downstream task on a synthetic dataset.

-stage 3: downstream task on a small amount of real annotated dataset.
+Stage 3: downstream task on a small amount of real annotated dataset.

 ![general2](https://github.com/alaa-shubbak/self-supervised-model-for-construction-machines/blob/main/images/smart.jpg)